 - Improper Purchase – This fourth-degree misdemeanor is punishable by up to 30 days in jail and up to $250 in fines if convicted.

 When you’re convicted of a drug offense, no matter how minor it seems, there will be effects on your life beyond the potential for jail time, fines, and loss of your driver’s license.
 Among the possible consequences you may face later on because of a conviction for purchasing precursor chemicals are:

-If you’ve been charged with purchasing methamphetamine precursor chemicals, there are some ways that an experienced Columbus drug attorney may be able to help.
+If you’ve been charged with purchasing methamphetamine precursor chemicals, there are some ways that an experienced Columbus chemicals possession lawyer may be able to help.
 Under Ohio law, you may have a defense to the charge if you had a valid prescription from a doctor or other health provider authorized to write prescriptions, and the ephedrine or pseudoephedrine products were lawfully dispensed by a pharmacist.

 You also may have a defense if purchases were incorrectly logged and you didn’t actually buy the quantity alleged; if you weren’t the person who made the purchases, such as being the victim of an identity theft; or you didn’t knowingly acquire more than the allowed amount of the ephedrine or pseudoephedrine product.

 Additionally, there often are flaws in police procedure that violate your constitutional rights.
 Those flaws may include problems with how the police make arrests, conduct searches or seizures, and gather or process evidence.
-When the police make a mistake, a Columbus drug attorney may be able to prevent evidence from being used against you in court, which can provide leverage to get your case dismissed or negotiate a lesser charge with a lighter penalty.
+When the police make a mistake, a chemicals possession lawyer in Columbus may be able to prevent evidence from being used against you in court, which can provide leverage to get your case dismissed or negotiate a lesser charge with a lighter penalty.